ltrybuch/lib-themisui/themis_components/thLazy/readme.md

 `th-lazy` accepts a:
 - `src` URL of where it will fetch its inner content from.
-- `error-message` a message to be displayed if there is an error loading the template. _if_ nothing is passed in then defaults to "There was a problem loading your page"
+- `error-message` a message to be displayed if there is an error loading the template. _if_ nothing is passed in then defaults to "Missing View.
+Try reloading or, contact support."

 ## Usage